 ]]>

 Grief & Loss in Persistent Pain & Other Health Conditions (Part Two) https://unityphysio.co.uk/grief-loss-in-persistent-pain-other-health-conditions-part-two/ Tue, 06 Sep 2022 07:50:23 +0000 https://unityphysio.co.uk/?p=3693 If you haven’t read part one of the blog yet you can find that here https://unityphysio.co.uk/grief-loss-in-persistent-pain-other-health-conditions-part-one/ What Can Help We need resources to help us in the grief process, resources help balance the challenges & vulnerabilities that arise.
-A really important inner resource is compassion which I think this is foundational in many things including …
+Two really important inner resources are compassion & being able to regulate the nervous system, I think …

 Grief & Loss in Persistent Pain & Other Health Conditions (Part Two) Read More »